 Details of global offshore wind projects and the supply chain are published by 4C Offshore's website in their Global Offshore Wind Farms Database.

 For potential funding opportunities outside of OWA, please see; the Department for Energy and Climate Change (DECC) website, the Offshore Wind Scotland web portal and TP Wind's website.

+There are no tenders open currently.
 All tenders will be listed on our tenders page.

 For more information on the Offshore Wind Accelerator, please contact Jan Matthiesen